Eczema or Atopic Dermatitis

 Click on our "Word on the Street" page to read some of the emails to MooGoo letting us know that a real change of formula has achieved.
 For these people, MooGoo eliminated whatever it was they were reacting to on their skin.
 However, different methods will work for different people.

-Probiotic Supplements Proven to Help Some Infant Eczema Sufferers
+Probiotic Supplements Shown Help Some Infant Eczema Sufferers

 There have been a number of recent studies done which indicate that taking pro-biotic supplements in pregnancy or early childhood can help.
 This is a recent excerpt from "New Scientist Magazine, April 2008.